Ronkahn21/grove/docs/designs/topology.md

 }

 type PackConstraint struct {
+// PackDomain holds the topologyKey (not level name) for the topology constraint
-// PackDomain references a level name from TopologyDomain.Spec.Levels PackDomain string `json:"packDomain"`
+// Operator translates user's level name to the corresponding topologyKey from TopologyDomain
+// Example: "topology.kubernetes.io/rack" or "kubernetes.io/hostname"
+PackDomain string `json:"packDomain"`
 }
 ```